epiforecasts/forecast.vocs/README.md

 )
 #> Running MCMC with 4 parallel chains...
 #>
-#> Chain 3 finished in 76.6 seconds.
+#> Chain 3 finished in 40.7 seconds.
-#> Chain 1 finished in 79.1 seconds.
+#> Chain 1 finished in 44.2 seconds.
-#> Chain 2 finished in 100.4 seconds.
+#> Chain 4 finished in 45.0 seconds.
-#> Chain 4 finished in 105.0 seconds.
+#> Chain 2 finished in 58.5 seconds.
 #>
 #> All 4 chains finished successfully.
-#> Mean chain execution time: 90.2 seconds.
+#> Mean chain execution time: 47.1 seconds.
-#> Total execution time: 105.3 seconds.
+#> Total execution time: 58.7 seconds.
 #>
-#> Warning: 5 of 4000 (0.0%) transitions ended with a divergence.
+#> Warning: 9 of 4000 (0.0%) transitions ended with a divergence.
 #> This may indicate insufficient exploration of the posterior distribution.
 #> Possible remedies include:
 #>   * Increasing adapt_delta closer to 1 (default is 0.8)
 #>   * Reparameterizing the model (e.g. using a non-centered parameterization)
 #>   * Using informative or weakly informative prior distributions

 posterior <- summarise_posterior(fit)
 posterior <- update_voc_label(posterior, "Delta")
 ```